yu-jiang/yu-jiang.github.io/index.md

 [comment]: # (Insert my resume below)

 # About Me
 Hello.
 My name is Yu Jiang.
-I am currently a Software Developer of Simulink Control Design at MathWorks. [[My CV in PDF]]({{site.url}}/YuJiangCV.pdf)
+I am current a Senior Controls Engineer / Controls Researcher at ClearMotion.
+Prior to joining the company, I worked at MathWorks as a Software Engineer of Simulink Control Design Toolbox.  [[My CV in PDF]]({{site.url}}/YuJiangCV.pdf)

-Prior to joining the company, I lived in the New York City for five years and obtained a PhD degree in Electrical Engineering from New York University in May 2014.
+I lived in the New York City for five years and obtained a PhD degree in Electrical Engineering from New York University in May 2014.
 During my PhD, I made some contributions to Adaptive Dynamic Programming (ADP) for nonlinear control design.
 The bulk of my research work has been